-- A. Any online VHRPP sessions through The Learning Exchange; - B. An in-person training session (e.g., News You Can Use, IRB Basics, IRB Essentials, or departmental in-services); - C. An optional course through the CITI Program (e.g., Good Clinical Practices or Responsible Conduct of Research) or any module relative to human subjects protections; - D. Completion of the OHRP "Investigator 101" training module; - E. Attendance of a local, regional or national conference regarding human subjects protections; or - F. Other training may be approved on a case-by-case basis if the content includes human subjects protections.
-Approval by an HRPP Manager is required. - G. With the exception of adverse events and reports of noncompliance, the Investigator and key study personnel are unable to submit through the online submission system until they have completed human subjects training and are not approved to conduct the research.
+- Any online VHRPP sessions through Oracle; - An in-person training session (e.g., News You Can Use, IRB Basics, IRB Essentials, or pre-approved departmental in-services); - An optional course through the CITI Program (e.g., Good Clinical Practices or Responsible Conduct of Research) or any module relative to human subjects protections; - Completion of the OHRP "Investigator 101" training module; - Attendance of a local, regional or national conference regarding human subjects protections; or - Other training may be approved on a case-by-case basis if the content includes human subjects protections.
+Approval by an HRPP Manager is required. - With the exception of adverse events and reports of noncompliance, the Investigator and key study personnel are unable to submit through the online submission system until they have completed human subjects training and are not approved to conduct the research.

-Additionally, a Regulatory Compliance Analyst (RCA) will provide any type of human research protection training at the department's or Investigator's request.
-To request a tailored training or workshop, Investigators, faculty, or staff may request an In-service on the HRPP website.
-A member of the Compliance Team will follow up to schedule the activity.
+Additionally, a Regulatory Compliance Analyst (RCA) can provide any type of human research protection training at the department's or Investigator's request.
+To request a tailored training or workshop, Investigators, faculty, or staff may request an inservice on the HRPP website.
+A HRPP staff member will follow up to schedule the activity.